MerginMaps/docs/src/layer/settingup_forms.md

-# Setting up form widgets
+# Setting Up Form Widgets

 ::: tip
 You can follow the examples in this section by cloning the following projects: